sodadata/docs/soda/integrate-github.md

 Further, you can access a full report of the data quality scan results, including scan logs, in your Soda Cloud account via the link in the PR comment.

 ![scan-report](/assets/images/scan-report.png){:height="700px" width="700px"}

-### What the Action does

-Briefly, the action completes the following tasks:
-1. Checks to validate that the required Action input values are set.
-2. Builds a Docker image with a specific Soda Library version for the base image.
-3. Expands the environment variables to pass to the Docker run command as these variables can be configured in the workflow file and contain secrets.
-4. Runs the built image to trigger the Soda scan for data quality.
-5. Converts the Soda Library scan results to a markdown table using newest hash from 1.0.0 version.
-6. Creates a pull request comment.
-7. Posts any additional messages to make it clear whether or not the scan failed.

-See the public <a href="https://github.com/sodadata/soda-github-action" target="_blank">soda-github-action</a> repository for more detail.

 ## Prerequisites